 My friends Eduardo and Walter are in town from New Zealand They’ve been on the road for six weeks (London, Moscow, St. Petersburg, Valencia, Cappadocia and Crete) and want some R&R in Tel Aviv.
-Only, apparently, one of them doesn’t because less than 48 hours after arriving Eduardo has decided he wants to hit the road and visit the Lost City of Petra, in neighbouring Jordan.
+Only, apparently, one of them doesn’t because less than 48 hours after arriving Eduardo has decided he wants to hit the road and visit the lost city of Petra, in neighbouring Jordan.

-“Walter…please” he moans Walter looks up from his iPad. ”Nino” he replies (Nino being his pet name for Eduardo).
+“Walter…please” he moans.
+Walter looks up from his iPad. ”Nino” he replies (Nino being his pet name for Eduardo).
 “I’ve had enough.
 I’m exhausted.
 Leave me be.
 All I want to do is drink coffee, watch Netflix and catch up on my emails.
 I am not leaving Tel Aviv.”

 Eduardo realises that there’s no point in further discussion with his beloved.
 But he’s not ready to give up and so turns his head in my direction.

 “Come with me.
 I’ll pay for everything.
 It will be an a real adventure.”
-He roles his eyes at me, like the true Latino he is, but he doesn’t need to - I’m already convinced that it’s a great idea (being a gal that loves any kind of adventure).
+He rolls his eyes at me, like the true Latino he is, but he doesn’t need to - I’m already convinced that it’s a great idea (being a gal that loves any kind of adventure).

 “There’s an early bus tomorrow to the border” I tell him.
 “Start packing.
 We’ll set our alarms for 5am.”

-The next morning we’re already on the road by 7am.
+The next morning we’re on the long road south to Eilat by 7am.
 We’ve decided to cross into Jordan from Israel’s southern border (named “Yitzach Rabin") then take a taxi to Aqaba ) which is on the Red Sea, then take a public bus to Wadi Musa, the desert town in which Petra is located.
 Neither of us is a fan of organised tours…we want to travel at our own pace, not be herded on and off buses and told when to eat breakfast.
 Moreover, the tours on offer are pretty pricey and we think we can do it cheaper.
 But these aren’t the real reasons of course - the truth is we’re in search of adventure!

-After an uneventful bus ride journey south (just under 5 hours), rather than take a cab, we jump on a public bus and alight 10 mins walk from the border At the Israeli side it’s very simple - we pay our departure tax (106 shekels each) and hand over our passports for stamping.
+After an uneventful bus ride journey (just under 5 hours), rather than take a cab, we jump on a public bus in Eilat and alight 10 mins walk from the border At the Israeli side it’s very simple - we pay our departure tax (106 shekels each) and hand over our passports for stamping.
 We walk across “No Man’s Land” (a couple of hundred metres) in the direction of Jordanian “Arrivals” and once there, because I’m travelling on an Israeli passport but Eduardo a New Zealand one, we head to different counters.

 And here is where it gets interesting.
 My friend is stamped in, immediately.
 I, on the other hand, am asked where I’m heading.
 Not knowing the problems telling the truth will result in, I answer honestly.